yairm210/Unciv/docs/wiki/Getting-Started.md

    * Fork the repo (click the "Fork" button on the top-right corner of https://github.com/yairm210/Unciv) - this will create a "copy" of the code on your account, at https://github.com/YourUsername/Unciv
    * Clone your fork with git - the location will be https://github.com/YourUsername/Unciv.git, visible from the green "Clone or download" button at https://github.com/YourUsername/Unciv
 * Load the project in Android Studio, Gradle will attempt the initial sync.
 If this is your first time with Android Studio, this may require you to accept the Android Build-tools licenses, which works differently on every device, so search for your OS-specific solution.
-  * A new install may not be able to do the initial sync.
+  * A new install may not be able to do the initial sync - this comes in the form of `Unable to find method ''void org.apache.commons.compress.archivers.zip.ZipFile.<init>(java.nio.channels.SeekableByteChannel)''` errors when you try to sync.
 If you have this problem go into File > Settings > Appearance & Behavior > System Settings > Android SDK
     * Click "SDK Tools"
     * Select "Show Package Details" in the bottom right
     * Choose version 30.0.2 under "Android SDK Build-Tools 31"